steliosbl/nomis-dts/readme.md

 For transforming datasets, only the Data API must be running.
 For transforming metadata *both* must be running.

 ### Configuration
 The `config.json` already contains connection information and credentials for the Cantabular API, as well as connection information for the mock Nomis APIs.

+**NOTE:** The current Nomis mock APIs *do not support Geography Variables*, so the relevant entry in the `config.json` must be left as an empty list.
+This functionality is necessary for the real APIs however, and works properly there.

-To change any of this, please refer to the [manual](https://github.com/stelioslogothetis/nomis-dts/blob/master/docs/manual.pdf).
+To change the configuration, please refer to the [manual](https://github.com/stelioslogothetis/nomis-dts/blob/master/docs/manual.pdf).

 # Running the Utility
 Full instructions can be found in the [`USAGE.txt`](https://github.com/stelioslogothetis/nomis-dts/blob/master/docs/USAGE.txt "USAGE.txt") and in the [manual](https://github.com/stelioslogothetis/nomis-dts/blob/master/docs/manual.pdf)